imperorrp/imperorrp/README.md

 # <<(`Hello World`)>>

 I'm Ratish.
-This is a WIP Github README but I'm into fullstack development and bots and some applied ML and you can see some stuff I've worked on here on my profile.
+I'm into fullstack development, bots and some applied ML and you can see some of the things I've worked on before here on my profile.
+Also recently made my first major open source contributions as part of GSoC 2024, for Arviz, a Python package for visualizing Bayesian models.

-**Learning More About/Want to Know More About**: AI-augmented coding patterns and all (productivity enhancements here seem potentially so massive), the auxiliary Devops-y tech productionized apps need (CI/CD, containerization, queues and in memory caches, cloud provider tools for scaling, sharding- that sort of stuff)- realized I don't know much about these yet recently but should!
+**Currently Learning More About/Want to Know More About**:
+- AI-augmented coding patterns and all (productivity enhancements here seem potentially so massive)
+- The auxiliary Devops-y tech productionized apps need (CI/CD, containerization, queues and in memory caches, cloud provider tools for scaling, sharding- that sort of stuff)- realized I don't know much about these yet recently but should!

 **Tech Stack**: (so far)
 - Languages: ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat&logo=python&logoColor=white), ![TypeScript](https://img.shields.io/badge/-TypeScript-F7DF1E?style=flat&logo=typescript&logoColor=black)